Scomar82/7-Days-Modlets/README.md

     - added resource crafting for Paper from Schematic Parts (2 Versions: 2 Schematic Parts to 1 Paper and 160 Schematic Parts to 100 Paper)
     - added 4 new hunting Quests for Animales (2 with Coins and XP as reward and 2 with Coins, XP and 1 Skillpoint as reward)

+**Scomar82_ChickenNest:**
+A craftable Chicken Nest, where you need to give food to it, then "a chicken" will produce some eggs and feathers.
+Works Serverside!
+Seeds Lvl 8 required for crafting

+  - V2.3:  added different heights of the individual nest states
+  - V1.1:  Release for Game Version 1.0﻿
+﻿﻿           changed category to Food/Cooking, Seeds Lvl 8 required for crafting
+           color of neststages displayed only in name

+**Scomar82_FriedMushrooms**
+This mod will bring you some easy early game food, the Fried Mushrooms.
+All you need is a Campfire with a Cooking Pot, 5 Mushrooms und 1 Animal Fat.

+**Scomar82_Health-Bar:**
+Inspired from AGF Health Bar, but it was to small for me.

+  - Shows always the current Health of your aimed target and text below
+  - TiB-Version: shows text inside the HealthBar

+**Scomar82_ElementalAmmo:**
+This Mod is inspired from the A21 Mod Exotic Ammo from BoxTurtle Games.

+  - This Mod gives you 2 new typs of Ammo for your guns, that can be crafted at your workbench.
+  - Fire- and Lightning-Ammo.
+  - The new Ammo Typs can be unlocked by the Perk Advanced Engineering Level 1 und the Bundle Crafting of them at Level 2.
+  - Additional ressources for the Fire-Ammo are GasCans and for Lightning-Ammo are NitratPowder.
+  - Fire-Ammo sets your target on fire and Lightning-Ammo stuns your target

+**Scomar82_LockSlotColor:**
+  - there are 3 versions
+  - LockSlotIconColor: changes the iconcolor of the locked slot icon to red
+  - LockSlotBackColor: changes the backgroundcolor of the locked slot to red
+  - LockSlotBorderColor: changes the border of the locked slot to red
+  - Shad0wyDr3ams did some edits with different colors.
+In this files the lock and the border are visible.
+    This files can be also downloaded.
+  - Added new file "Scomar82_LSlotBorderColorRedKH96BB.zip" for **Khaine96BiggerBackpackMod**, who is required for this.

+**zScomar82_BN:**
+  - This Mod changes the Names of the armorpieces.
+It will be now shown with a armorclass shortcut in front of the name.
+  - There are following shortcuts:
+  - LA - Light Armor
+  - MA - Medium Armor
+  - HA - Heavy Armor
+  - ﻿﻿Furthermore the AP and HiPower Ammo are shown in differnt colors.

+  - V1.01 -added Armor edits for russian language, big thanks to Essence228 for your work.
+  - V1.02 -added Armor edits for french language, big thanks to Hoowiz for your help

+**Scomar82-HUD:**
+  - Hud-Modification with additional Stats displayed in Hud
+  - elevation, temperature and xp with playerlevel
+  - left from toolbelt are the amount of coins carried in your backpack
+  - target healthbar is visible

+  - V1.0b33a:
+      - changed locations display center below compass
+      - moved entry display left from compass

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)